-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

 — Daily Express (@Daily_Express) April 7, 2017

 No Russians were hurt in the attack, according to Interfax news agency.
-The Pentagon claimed that the US informed Russia about the air strikes in advance.
+The Pentagon claimed that the U.S. informed Russia about the air strikes in advance.

 The chemical attack in Syria that Donald Trump reportedly retaliated to killed at least 72 people, including 20 children.